Lockheed Model 10 Electra: Operational history

-After October 1934, when the US government banned single-engined aircraft for use in carrying passengers or in night flying, Lockheed was perfectly placed in the market with its new Model 10 Electra.
+After October 1934, when the US government restricted single-engined aircraft for use in carrying paying passengers, Lockheed was ready with its new Model 10 Electra.
 In addition to deliveries to US-based airlines, several European operators added Electras to their prewar fleets.
 In Latin America, the first airline to use Electras was Cubana de Aviación, starting in 1935, for its domestic routes.